Frequently Asked Questions

 How do I obtain more information?

 Contact us today either by phone (615-343-2263) or by email.
-We would be happy to help you schedule a campus tour, or visit with Mr. Murphy/Mr. Deason to discuss participating in the marching band.
+We would be happy to help you schedule a campus tour and visit with Dr. Morin and Mr. Murphy to discuss participating in the marching band.